 Why are people judgmental and critical?
 It is a reflection of their own insecurities.
-However, in the moment when we are faced with judgment, this fact provides little comfort.
+However, in the moment, when we are faced with judgment, this fact provides little comfort.

-Our mind looks upon criticism as intrusion.
+Our mind looks upon criticism as an intrusion.
 This is the truth.
 But, criticism is an important aspect of our lives and we can only gain from learning how to take it positively.
 Those who learn to handle criticism with discernment live in less conflict and command more respect wherever they go.

 Here are three golden principles of being at peace in the face of criticism.
 Next time you have to handle disapproval from judgmental people, justified or otherwise, reflect on these principles and you will remain mostly unperturbed.

 The path of success is littered with opinions and suggestions.